highlevelbits/blog/content/2015/06/projectile.md

 Also when investigating this I stumbled upon [helm](http://tuhdo.github.io/helm-intro.html) that supposedly is an *incremental completion and selection narrowing framework*.
 The oceans of nice things in the emacs stratosphere....

+UPDATE: also useful is to install `flx-ido` that gives you better fuzzy matching of file names.
+Available with MELPA.
+Next mission - automate package installs.